AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 In this example, we instantiate the *fast* version of :ada:`Gen_Calc`.

-Input-output format objects
+Input-output formal objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :code-config:`reset_accumulator=True`

-Formal objects with :ada:`in out` mode are used to bind objects to an
+Formal objects with :ada:`in out` mode are used to bind objects in an
 instance of a generic specification.
 For example, we may bind a global
 object from a package to the instantiation of a generic procedure, so that
 all calls to this instance make use of that object internally.